More about: Milan Duomo and Its Terrace Tickets and Tours

 Choose the elevator or climb the 251 steps that will take you to the magnificent rooftop terrace of Milan's Duomo.
 Stroll along this extensive terrace and admire from there the most important monuments of the city.
 In addition, with guide included

 But the best thing about these tickets is that you will not stop there, you will also have access to its museum and one of its most hidden gems: its rooftop terrace with unimaginable views of the city.
-Of course, admission to the Church of San Gottardo and the Archaeological Area is also included.
+Of course, the entrance to the Church of San Gottardo and the Archaeological Area is also included.

 Recommended if...
 You do not want to stay only with the interior image of the Duomo of Milan and want to discover also its panoramic view from the roof.